School-of-Computing-and-Informatics/cmps-357-cipher-empty/README.md

 # Requirements
 1. **Input Directory**
   - All input files will be located in a directory named `INPUT`.
   - Files will have the extension `.txt`.
   - Your program should process all `.txt` files in this directory.

+2. **Spaces in Cipher Text**
+  - For simplicity, spaces should be passed through unchanged to the cipher text.
+In other words, all word breaks in the original text will be visible in the cipher text and should remain visible in the decrypted output.

 2. **Decryption Methods**
    Use or implement publicly available decryption methods for the following ciphers: